The Ultimate Toolbox for creating

 Important:

-- Make sure the File Extension of the page in page properties is set to 'php'!
+- Also, make sure the File Extension of the page in page properties is set to 'php', otherwise the server will not process the page.

 Advanced Form Properties